 - Finish my Passion 48 (See our staff’s Project 48 rules here.)

-I have some tips for keeping your motivation going when life gets busy.
+I have some tips for prioritizing projects.
 (See my tips for making your list here.)

 Happy quilting in 2014!
 Share your own quilting to-do list in the comments and make sure to check back to see my progress.

 Every month, we highlight a trend in quilting and show you how you can add this hip style to your projects!

 With Thanksgiving and Christmas coming up (we’ll call them the eating holidays), we’re highlighting cute kitchen- and food-theme fabrics!
 Make a oven mitt, pot holder, or apron from one of these collections for a fun gift or decoration for your table during the holidays!